 One group that has seen more change is the pro-Russian ultra-nationalist Revival, which firmly opposes the adoption of the euro and wants to see Bulgaria out of NATO.It has more than doubled its support to about 11-14%, according to opinion polls.

 Turnout is expected to be low with many voters angry over political infighting.

-“I hope that all Bulgarians will come to their senses so … we elect a stable government, but unfortunately the feeling I see do not give me promise,” said 55-year-old Lawyer Law Firm Turkey istanbul Yulia Grozeva.(Reporting by Tsvetelia Tsolova; Editing by Nick Macfie)
+“I hope that all Bulgarians will come to their senses so … we elect a stable government, but unfortunately the feeling I see do not give me promise,” said 55-year-old lawyer Yulia Grozeva.(Reporting by Tsvetelia Tsolova; Editing by Nick Macfie)